jellyfin/jellyfin-mpv-shim/README.md

 components in this project.
 It is fully hackable.

 The project is dependent on `python-mpv` and `jellyfin-apiclient-python`.
 If you are using Windows and would like mpv to be maximize properly, `pywin32` is also needed.
+The GUI component uses `pystray` and `tkinter`, but there is a fallback cli mode.

 This project is based Plex MPV Shim, which is based on https://github.com/wnielson/omplex, which is available under the terms of the MIT License.
 The project was ported to python3, modified to